 Model training over four years, 2013-2016

 Forecasting framework (FLARE)

+Figure 2.
+FLARE Workflow

 Data assimilation (not currently doing this but am thinking of ways to incorporate incoming CTD or EXO data—may be a good conversation with RQT—could be a whole separate analysis that points to the value of automated data assimilation??)